mhbeals/TEI-Close-Reading/README.md

+This worksheet, and all related files, are released CC-BY.

 # Close Reading with TEI #

 This workshop will explore a historical text and help you create a digital record of your analysis